mbianchidev/mbianchidev/README.md

 #### Hi there!

-My name is Matteo, I'm a metal singer with 9+ years of software/cloud engineering experience, currently living in Northern Europe.
+I'm a metal singer with 9+ years of software/cloud engineering experience, currently living in Northern Europe.

 I like to define myself as a _jack of most trades, master of some_.